andikleen/pmu-tools/README.md

 # Recent new features:

-* toplev now support --no-multiplex in interval mode (-Ixxx)
+* toplev now supports --no-multiplex in interval mode (-Ixxx)
 * The tools now don't force python 2 anymore to support running out of the box on distributions which do not install python 2.
 * toplev now hides the perf command line by default.
 Override with --perf.